• Beijing • Great Wall • Zhouzhuang • Suzhou • Hangzhou • Tunxi • Hongcun Village • Huangshan • Shanghai

 Note: You will need to walk from the cable car station to the hotel, which will take approximately 30 to 40 minutes on a paved road, so we recommend that you leave your main luggage at your hotel in Huangshan city and only take a small bag with your daily essentials to Mount Huangshan.
 Getting to the various viewing platforms and sites at the top of the mountain also requires a fair amount of hiking, so please ensure you have comfortable hiking boots with you.

-Day 12: Shanghai Today's visits will include a stroll through Yu Garden to enjoy its beautiful landscape of pagodas, pavilions, rockeries, fountains, ancient trees and precious flowers.
-Outside Yu Garden, you can get a taste of Shanghai's local life in the Yuyuan Market.
+Today’s visits will include a stroll through Yu Garden to enjoy its beautiful landscape of pagodas, pavilions, rockeries, fountains, ancient trees and precious flowers.
+Outside Yu Garden, you can get a taste of Shanghai’s local life in the Yuyuan Market.
 You will also visit the Jade Buddha Temple, an active temple with 70 resident monks that is mostly known for its sitting Jade Buddha and a reclining Jade Buddha.
-In the late afternoon, walk down the Bund along the Huangpu River, where trading houses and banks were headquartered in the 1920's and 1930's, and then enjoy a bird's eye view of modern Shanghai from the Shanghai World Financial Centre.
+In the late afternoon, walk down the Bund along the Huangpu River, where trading houses and banks were headquartered in the 1920s and 1930s, and then enjoy a bird’s eye view of modern Shanghai from the Shanghai World Financial Centre.

-Day 13: Shanghai You will be taken this morning to the Shanghai Museum for an audio-guided tour.
-The museum is located near the People's Square in the centre of Shanghai and is often ranked as China's best museum, with a fine collection of over 120,000 pieces of Chinese artifacts.
+This morning you will be taken to the Shanghai Museum for an audio-guided tour.
+The museum is located near the People’s Square in the centre of Shanghai and is often ranked as China’s best museum, with a fine collection of over 120,000 pieces of Chinese artifacts.

 Note: The Shanghai Museum is closed on Mondays.
 Depending on your day of arrival in Shanghai, the order of sightseeing may need to be changed.

-This tour is available in the reverse direction.
+• This tour is also available in the reverse direction